SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 These events can be consumed by implementing `ApplicationListener<ListenerContainerConsumerFailedEvent>`.

->NOTE: System-wide events (such as connection failures) are published by all consumers when `concurrentConsumers` is greater than 1.
+>System-wide events (such as connection failures) are published by all consumers when `concurrentConsumers` is greater than 1.

 If a consumer fails because one if its queues is being used exclusively, by default, a `WARN` log is issued.
 To change this logging behavior, provide a custom `IConditionalExceptionLogger` in the `DirectMessageListenerContainer` instance's using the `ExclusiveConsumerExceptionLogger` property.